 Orla’s background includes Human Resources, Disability and Aged Care Community Sector.
 She also has a strong passion for Health, Fitness and Wellbeing.
-Orla has a special interest in Human Rights and is currently studying this field with Curtin University.
+Orla has a special interest in Human Rights has completed studying this field with Curtin University.
 She is a Volunteer Strength and Conditioning Coach at her local Junior Rugby League Club and supports the young members with a holistic approach to wellbeing through fitness.
 She believes in building strong relationships with the youth in the community and being a positive role model.
 She believes all voices are valued to ensure our community can become a stronger and more supportive environment for everyone.

 Projects and Sector

 Courtney brings experience supporting people to navigate and develop positive change, drawing from her background in human resource, project management and appreciative inquiry.
 Courtney loves to open up conversations about wellbeing and resilience, designing and delivering workshops, courses and coaching for a diverse range of participants from workplaces, community groups, business owners to teenagers and pre-teens.
 Raising her family in Gladstone since moving here in 2014, Courtney feels immensely grateful to support this work and building upon the opportunities and strengths of our region for families and children to thrive.